Why Beauty Brands Should Care about Intersectional Environmentalism

-Before the infamous black square and “allyship” series of darker complexions making their debuts on beauty brand feeds, the status quo has historically perpetuated the glorification of light-skinned beauty.
+Before the infamous black square and “allyship” series of darker complexions made their debuts on beauty brand feeds, the status quo historically perpetuated the glorification of light-skinned beauty.
 Beauty brands have a huge role to play in ensuring that this moment of reflection transcends hashtags and propels beauty consumption into a new set of celebratory values that also reflects the beauty of Brown and Black women.
 The tokenization of women of color in moments such as these is nothing new.
-It’s important we bring to light the many ways in which women of color have been discouraged from appreciating their natural beauty as well as unpack the dissociation that white supremacy has created between women of color and nature itself.
+It’s important we bring to light the many ways in which women of color have been discouraged from appreciating their natural beauty, as well as unpack the dissociation that white supremacy has created between women of color and nature itself.

 To achieve this, we turn to the concept of Intersectional Environmentalism.
 Brought to light by environmental activist Leah Thomas, the term seeks to address the need for an inclusive version of environmentalism that advocates for the protection of both people and the planet.
 By identifying ways injustices have targeted marginalized communities, we can simultaneously explore how our relationships with the earth are deeply connected.

 I was a wee teeny-bopper when I acknowledged that swimming during the summer and UV rays had negative implications on my skin tone, rather than my skin safety.
 There I was, a tiny sprout on my neighborhood swim team, coming home aware of the casual callouts that were to come regarding the darkness I acquired under the sun.
 I internalized the thought that playing outside meant rebelling against the notion that tanning wasn’t a good look for me.
 I had quite the anarchist, tomboy disposition.
 I learned to revel in my misbehavior, not caring how I looked, rather than learning to bask in my ability to waltz around in perpetual glow.